IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

   - 5.2 [Add Rooms](#52-add-rooms)

 # 1. Modify the Core services yaml files
-First, you'll need to update the yaml files for the **core services** and **setup.yaml**.
+You can also use the script provided that replaces the default values to the IP of your current cluster.
+* `./scripts/replace_ip_linux.sh` for linux
+* `./scripts/replace_ip_OSX.sh` for macOS

+Or alternatively:
-You will need to get the Public IP address of your cluster.
+Get the Public IP address of your cluster.
 ```bash
 $ kubectl get nodes
 NAME             STATUS    AGE